Deng Xiaoping: International affairs

 Deng took personal charge of the final negotiations with the United States on normalizing foreign relations between the two countries.
 In response to criticism from within the Party regarding his United States policy, Deng wrote, "I am presiding over the work on the United States.
 If there are problems, I take full responsibility."

 Sino-Japanese relations improved significantly.
 Deng used Japan as an example of a rapidly progressing power that set a good example for China economically.

+Deng described anti-hegemonism as one of China's foreign policy priorities.
 Deng initially continued to adhere to the Maoist line of the Sino–Soviet split era that the Soviet Union was a superpower as "hegemonic" as the United States, but even more threatening to China because of its close proximity.
 Relations with the Soviet Union improved after Mikhail Gorbachev took over the Kremlin in 1985, and formal relations between the two countries were finally restored at the 1989 Sino-Soviet Summit.

 Deng responded to the Western sanctions following the Tiananmen Square protests by adopting the "twenty-four character guidelines" for China's international affairs: observe carefully (冷静观察), secure China's positions (稳住阵脚), calmly cope with the challenges (沉着应付), hide China's capacities and bide its time (韬光养晦), be good at maintaining a low profile (善于守拙), and never claim leadership (绝不当头).

 The end of the Cold War and dissolution of the Soviet Union removed the original motives underlying rapprochement between China and the United States.
-Motivated by concerns that the United States might curtail support for China's modernization, Deng adopted a low-profile foreign policy to live with the fact of United States hegemony and focus primarily on domestic development.
+Deng was motivated by concerns that the United States might curtail support for China's modernization, and adopted a low-profile foreign policy to live with the fact of United States hegemony and focus primarily on domestic development.
 In this period of its foreign policy, China focused on building good relations with its neighbors and actively participating in multi-lateral institutions.
 As academic Suisheng Zhao writes in evaluating Deng's foreign policy legacy, "Deng's developmental diplomacy helped create a favorable external environment for China's rise in the twenty-first century.
 His hand-picked successors, Jiang Zemin and Hu Jintao, faithfully followed his course."

+In 1990 when he met Canadian Prime Minister Pierre Trudeau he stated "The key principle governing the new international order should be noninterference in other countries’ internal affairs and social systems.
+It won't work to require all the countries in the world to copy the patterns set by the United States, Britain and France."
+Deng championed the Five Principles of Peaceful Coexistence stating that they should be used as the "guiding norms of international relations".
+He emphasized that China should follow the Five Principles of Peaceful Coexistence in managing its foreign relations with countries that were organized according to different political beliefs and social systems.